-IBC Risk Category 2 Study and Fault Setback Recommendations 3 Fault Activity Classes Criticality 4 U 4 Minimum Setback 5 Holocene Late Quaternary Quaternary Setback I-Buildings and other structures that represent a low hazard to human life in the event of failure Optional Optional Optional 4 II(a)- Single family dwellings, and apartment complexes and condominiums (<10 dwelling units) Recommended Prudent Optional 3 1.5 15 feet II(b)-Buildings and other structures except those listed in Risk Categories I, II(a), III, and IV Recommended Recommended Prudent 2 2 20 feet III-Buildings and other structures that represent a substantial hazard to human lives in the event of failure Recommended Recommended Recommended 6 1 3 50 feet IV-Buildings and other structures designated as essential facilities Recommended Recommended Recommended 6 1 3 50 feet
+IBC Risk Category 2 Study and Fault Setback Recommendations 3 Fault Activity Classes Criticality 4 U 4 Minimum Holocene Late Quaternary Quaternary SetDack I-Buildings and other structures that represent a low hazard to human life in the event of failure Optional Optional Optional 4 II(a)- Single family dwellings.
+Recommended Prudent Optional 3 1.5 15 feet II(b)-Buildings and other structures except those listed in Risk Categories I, II(a), III, and IV Recommended Recommended Prudent 2 2 20 feet III-Buildings and other structures that represent a substantial hazard to human lives in the event of failure Recommended Recommended Recommended 6 1 3 50 feet IV-Buildings and other structures designated as essential facilities Recommended Recommended Recommended 6 1 3 50 feet

-1 See ICC (2014a) chapter 3, Use and Occupancy Classification (p.
-41) and chapter 16, Structural Design, table 1604.5 (p.
-336) for a complete list of structures/facilities included in each IBC Risk Category.
+1 See ICC (2017a) chapter 3, Use and Occupancy Classification (p.
+45) and chapter 16, Structural Design, table 1604.5 (p.
+364) for a complete list of structures/facilities included in each IBC Risk Category.
 Check table 1604.5 if a question exists regarding which Risk Category a structure falls under.
+2 For purposes of these guidelines, Risk Category II has been divided into subcategories II(a) and II(b) to reflect the lower hazard associated with single family dwellings and apartment complexes and condominiums with <10 dwelling units.